kevL/TccScripts/Readme.txt

 - Skill enhancement recipes (+4/+8/+12) now require a lower Caster Level: 6/12/18 instead of before: 12/15/18
 - Silent Armor and Shadowy Armor recipes now work
 - Bonus Spell Slot recipes for Favored Souls and Spirit Shamans are now available
+- Limitation recipes for Favored Souls and Spirit Shamans are now available
 - Added missing recipe for Spell Focus (Transmutation)
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes